Marlboro Township, New Jersey: Emergency services

 The Township of Marlboro has multiple departments which handle emergency services.
 In addition to the offices below, other departments can be reached through a countywide directory maintained by the Township of Marlboro.
 The following are the emergency service departments in Marlboro Township:

 Police

 The police department was established in May 1962.
 At that time, there was one police officer who served the township.
-The Marlboro Township Police Department is composed of over 67 full-time police officers.
+The Marlboro Township Police Department has more than 67 full-time police officers.
 The current Chief of Police is Bruce E. Hall who started in this position in February 2009 following Police Chief Robert C. Holmes Sr. retiring suddenly on New Year's Eve 2008.